Cantonist: Cantonist schools during the 18th and early 19th centuries

-Cantonist schools were established by the 1721 decree of Tsar Peter the Great that stipulated that every regiment was required to maintain a school for 50 boys.
-Their enrollment was increased in 1732, and the term was set from the age of 7 to 15.
+Cantonist schools were established by the 1721 Tsar Peter the Great's decree, which stipulated that every regiment was required to maintain a school for 50 boys.
+Their enrollment was increased in 1732, and the term was set from 7 to 15.
 The curriculum included grammar and arithmetic, and those with a corresponding aptitude were taught artillery, fortification, music and singing, scrivenery, equine veterinary science, or mechanics.
-Those lacking such talents were taught carpentry, blacksmithing, shoemaking and other trades useful to the military.
-The most able were taught for additional 3 years, until the age of 18.
-All entered military service at the completion of their studies.
+Those lacking such talents were taught carpentry, blacksmithing, shoemaking, and other trades applicable to the military.
+The most able were trained for a further three years, until 18.
+All entered military service after their studies.
 The decree of 1758 required all male children of the military personnel to be taught in the cantonist schools.
-In 1798 a military "asylum-orphanage" was established in St Petersburg, and all regimental schools were renamed after it, the total enrollment reaching 16,400.
+In 1798, a military "asylum orphanage" was established in Saint Petersburg, and all regimental schools were renamed after it, the total enrollment reaching 16,400.

-The schools were reorganized in 1805 and all children were now referred to as cantonists.
-After the War of 1812 their number increased dramatically, when many orphaned children of military personnel killed in the war enrolled in cantonist schools voluntarily.
-During this period the curriculum of cantonist schools was equivalent to that of gymnasia, and military subjects were not taught.
+The schools were reorganized in 1805, and all children were now referred to as cantonists.
+Their number increased dramatically after the French invasion of Russia in 1812, when many orphaned sons of military personnel killed in the war enrolled in canton schools voluntarily.
+During this period, the curriculum was equivalent to that of gymnasia and military subjects were not taught.

-In 1824 all cantonist schools were made answerable to the Director of Military Settlements Count Aleksey Arakcheyev, and in 1826 they were organized into cantonist battalions.
-The standards of curriculum dropped significantly, and it was limited to the subjects useful to the military.
+In 1824, all canton schools were made answerable to the Director of Military Settlements, Count Aleksey Arakcheyev, and in 1826, they were organized into canton battalions.
+Curriculum standards dropped significantly, and subjects were limited to those applicable to the military.

-During the reign of Nicholas I of Russia the number of cantonists reached 36,000.
-Several cantonist battalions became specialized: they prepared auditors, artillerists, engineers, military surgeons, cartographers.
+During the reign of Nicholas I of Russia, cantonists reached 36,000.
+Several canton battalions became specialized: they prepared auditors, artillerists, engineers, military surgeons, and cartographers.

-More children were added to the category of cantonists.
-Eventually children of the discharged soldiers were also included, illegitimate children of soldiers' partners or widows, and even foundlings.
+More boys were added to the category of cantonists.
+Eventually, sons of discharged soldiers, illegitimate sons of soldiers' partners or widows, and even foundlings were included.